ConnorWiseman/jcink-custom-structure/README.md

         if (this.hasValue('forumMarker')) {
             output += 'This forum has a marker.';
         } else {
+            /*
+                All forums will always have a marker by default, but if the macros for forum markers have been left blank this should appear for forums that contain no posts in them.
+             */
-            // All forums always have a marker, so this will never appear. output += 'This forum has no marker'.;
+            output += 'This forum has no marker.';
         }
         return output;
     }